The Future of Education in Powys

 Concerns have also been raised with me about the School Admission applications process, whereby the Council has refused applications to attend certain primary and secondary schools of choice.
 This follows a change in catchment areas for feeder schools and a change in the capacity numbers for some schools.
 I have called on the Council once again to re-consider their decisions on certain admission refusals particularly when again the Council has overturned its original decision for some but not for others with similar circumstances.
 The capacity issue is going to become a greater concern as some schools are already showing signs of becoming over capacity which may further increase with demand in future years.
 This could also be impacted in the future by the closure of other smaller schools and the transfer of pupils into other schools.

 In terms of the influence which I am able to exert, I will continue to take up matters with the relevant political leaders in order to support individual cases where I believe that the Council needs to be more flexible.
 I will also continue to highlight the concerns with my colleagues in the Welsh Parliament.
 I regularly speak with County Councillor colleagues who share my concerns and have supported them as they brought forward a motion to Powys Council, calling for the leaders of the council to review and update the school transport policy so that it is flexible and supports parental choice (particularly where there is no extra cost to the council).
 I am pleased that Councillors have done this and was voted unanimously for by Councillors.
-The Cabinet now needs to ensure the policy is updated to reflect the motion which was passed by the full Council.
+The updated policy has been delayed until this coming September.
+I very much hope this will reflect the motion which was passed by the full Council to support parental choice and allow greater flexibility, I will be keeping a close eye on this myself.